Datatamer/tamr-toolbox/README.md

 ## Community Contributions
 Contributions to the Tamr Toolbox are currently limited to Tamr employees only.
-Tamr does not currently routinely review or merge community submitted pull requests.
+Tamr does not routinely review or merge community submitted pull requests.

-If you are a community member that would like to report a bug or a feature request, you may file a Github issue in the tamr-toolbox repository
+If you are a community member that would like to report a bug or a feature request, you may file a Github issue in the tamr-toolbox repository.